tildemark/transport-and-logistics-sector/code of conduct.md

 ## Section 4.
 Benefits of membership

 Members of the Sector will have the following benefits:
-• Keeping abreast with updates from the National Privacy Commission through the sectoral officers;
+- Keeping abreast with updates from the National Privacy Commission through the sectoral officers;
-• Active participation in lobbying to the Commission a proposal to issue Circulars and Advisories affecting the rights of data subjects, or their amendments;
+- Active participation in lobbying to the Commission a proposal to issue Circulars and Advisories affecting the rights of data subjects, or their amendments;
-• Opportunities to network with other sectoral members; and
+- Opportunities to network with other sectoral members; and
-• Knowledge sharing of company’s (or agency’s) best data privacy practices with other sectoral members.
+- Knowledge sharing of company’s (or agency’s) best data privacy practices with other sectoral members.

 ## Section 5.
 Conduct of members.

 In his/her dealing, a sector member is expected to:
-• Be respectful and observe proper decorum when interacting with other members;
+- Be respectful and observe proper decorum when interacting with other members;
-• Be compliant with all privacy and data protection laws and regulations;
+- Be compliant with all privacy and data protection laws and regulations;
-• Act in a manner that is in the best interest of the sector and its members including respect for privacy and personal information;
+- Act in a manner that is in the best interest of the sector and its members including respect for privacy and personal information;
-• Use every opportunity to help in advancing the welfare of sector through individual contribution, team or functional leadership in the sector;
+- Use every opportunity to help in advancing the welfare of sector through individual contribution, team or functional leadership in the sector;
-• Make appropriate use of knowledge or information resulting from sectoral membership;
+- Make appropriate use of knowledge or information resulting from sectoral membership;
-• Protect the intellectual property of the sector or any information shared by co-members during the sectoral events and ensure its use in an approved manner; and
+- Protect the intellectual property of the sector or any information shared by co-members during the sectoral events and ensure its use in an approved manner; and
-• Accept and abide by the Sectoral Code and assist co-members who may need assistance including escalating such request for assistance to the Sectoral officers.
+- Accept and abide by the Sectoral Code and assist co-members who may need assistance including escalating such request for assistance to the Sectoral officers.

-# **Officers of the Sector.**
+# **IX.
+Officers of the Sector.**

 This section discusses: (1) the composition of officers; (2) primary expectations and responsibilities; (3) role of each officer; (4) role of members in supporting and evaluating the officers.